20+ Easy, Practical Ways To Save Money On Groceries

 Buy What’s in Season

 Fruits and vegetables are always less expensive when they are in season.
-Here’s a list from TheBalance.com, showing which fruits/vegetables are in season in each month.
+Here’s a list from thespruceeats.com, showing which fruits/vegetables are in season in each month.

-When corn on the cob was on sale last month, 5 ears for $1.00, I bought 10 and came home, shucked and froze them.
+When corn on the cob goes on sale for 5 ears for $1.00, I’ll buy 10 and come home, shuck and freeze them.
 Also, be sure to check out your local farmers market for cheaper produce.
 You can really get some great deals.

-Some produce, like bananas, are always in season.
-If you notice, the price of this nutritional powerhouse rarely fluctuates.
+Some produce, like bananas and potatoes are always in season.
+If you notice, the price of these nutritional powerhouses rarely fluctuate.

 Grow Your Own Garden